 Board Certified Coach (BCC)

-Requires 30 hours of coaching experience, obtained since receiving the applicable undergraduate or graduate degree you are applying to your BCC.
-Those hours must be verified – for ILCT students I will work with you to do that once you’ve completed your coach training.
+The BCC requires at least 30 hours of coaching experience, obtained since receiving the applicable undergraduate or graduate degree which qualifies you for the BCC.
+Those hours must be verified – for ILCT students, I will work with you to do that once you’ve completed your coach training.
 There is no requirement in terms of whether the coaching was paid or pro-bono.

 ICF Associate Certified Coach (ACC)

-Beginning October 1, 2016, at 12 a.m.
-(New York), all ACC applicants will be required to complete 100 hours of client-coaching experience following the start of their coach-specific training.
+ACC applicants are required to complete 100 hours of client-coaching experience following the start of their coach-specific training.
 Furthermore, at least 25 of these hours must occur within the 18 months prior to submitting the application for the credential.
 ACC applicants will still be required to have a minimum of eight (8) clients and 75 paid client-coaching experience hours.
-Before that date, all coaching you have done will count.

 ICF Professional Certified Coach (PCC)